ruthlesscalm/frontend-mentor-hub/huddle-landing-page/README.md

 # 🚀 Frontend Mentor - Huddle Landing Page
-"A sleek landing page built with HTML and CSS"
+"A sleek and modern responsive landing page built with semantic HTML and accessible, modular CSS"

 This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).